JOIN OUR TEAM

 The primary means of communication on the team is amateur radio 2-meter bands.
 Your communication skills are essential for our operations.

-All team members are required to obtain CPR/AED certification.
+All team members are required to obtain CPR/AED and basic first aid certification.

 What can you expect as a TERT volunteer?